 - Fourth step: confirm the certificate online.

-If you want your products or services to be protected in different industries or areas, you need to pay several 270 RMB.
+If you want your products or services to be protected in different industries or areas, you need to pay an additional fee.
 For example, when Alibaba, a Chinese e-commerce titan, registered “Alibaba™” in e-commerce, other entities can still register “Alibaba™” in legal consulting, financial loans, advertising, and many others.

 A trademark is valid for 10 years with every renewal.
 And it is only protected within the territory of mainland China unless you also apply for an International Trademark Registration.
 But that is another story.